It’s the Perfect Time for an Epic Golf Road Trip

-Here’s a suggestion for turning a fun summer road trip into one for the record books: Golf.
-Specifically, golf played on courses designed by legends and located in the verdant vistas of the Virginias.
-There are five remarkable courses just waiting for you to leave your mark, and you can visit each one on a road trip that clocks in under 700 miles.
+If you need just a bit more encouragement, here’s one more wonderful reason to hit the road: Golf.
+Specifically, golf played on courses designed by legends and nestled in the verdant vistas of the Virginias.
+There are five remarkable courses just waiting for you to leave your mark, and you can visit each one in a road trip that clocks in under 700 miles.

 First up: The “hardest mile in golf”